thewca/wca-regulations/wca-regulations.md

     - 3l1) The logo must be placed on a center piece.
 Exceptions for puzzles that do not have center pieces:
         - 3l1a) For Pyraminx and 2x2x2, the logo may be on any piece.
         - 3l1b) For Square-1, the logo must be on a piece in the middle slice.
-    - 3l2) The logo may be be embossed, engraved, or consist of an overlay sticker.
+    - 3l2) The logo may be embossed, engraved, or consist of an overlay sticker.
 Exception: The logo must not be distinguishable by feel for blindfolded events (i.e. no embossings, engravings, or overlay stickers).
 - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.